Most Commonly Asked Questions About Depression

 How does depression affect the brain?

-2. Amygdala: This area is necessary in emotion and memory.
+2. Amygdala: This area is necessary for emotion and memory.
 Along with prefrontal cortices, the amygdala is required to control emotional responses and recognition of emotional cues.
-Dysfunction in amygdala-prefrontal cortices may cause symptoms seen in depression: loss of interest in activities or mood swings.
+Dysfunction in amygdala-prefrontal cortices may cause symptoms are seen in depression: loss of interest in activities or mood swings.

 3. Prefrontal cortices: These cortices control cognitive functions such as attention, impulse control, and emotion regulation.
-Decreases in the size of prefrontal cortices is linked to poor concentration and impulsivity.
+Decreases in the size of the prefrontal cortices are linked to poor concentration and impulsivity.

 Nevertheless, results tend to be inconsistent due to different demographic and clinical characteristics.

 High social support and strong relationships are vital in helping individuals cope with depression.
 However, symptoms of depression can create interpersonal problems for the individual.

 - Withdrawal and a lack of motivation could lead to a loss of interest in socialising.

 - Depression could also cause emotional changes such as irritability, which could put stress on relationships.